Military history of South America: European wars and South America in the 1700s

 Many conflicts in South America during the 18th century were the result of rivalries in the Old World.
 In 1739, the War of Jenkins' Ear broke out between Great Britain and Spain, the result of disagreement over trade rights and Spanish markets.
 The British attempted to isolate the Spanish colonies, sending George Anson to attack the annual gold shipments, whilst Admiral Edward Vernon unsuccessfully attempted to seize Cartagena de Indias, one of Spain's principal gold-trading ports in their colony of New Granada, modern-day Colombia.
 Although the half-hearted Spanish effort to turn their successful defence into an offensive ended in failure, Spain's victory in Cartagena de Indias was crucial in maintaining its access to the Atlantic sea-lanes and therefore its empire.
 The diplomatic resolution formed part of the wider settlement of the War of the Austrian Succession by the Treaty of Aix-la-Chapelle.

 A few years later, war almost broke out again as a result of the Falklands crisis of 1770.
 Britain had considered claiming the Falkland Islands in 1748, but Spanish objections had caused the shelving of the plan.
 At the end of the Seven Years' War, however, France landed on the islands; at the same time, the British landed on the other end of the islands.
 France handed over their base to the Spanish, and a larger Spanish force forced the surrender of the British detachment.
 War looked imminent until the French withdrew their support for the Spanish position, and a compromise was reached.
-In 1771 the British were allowed to restore their base, but the ultimate question of sovereignty was not addressed - which would lead to several future conflicts over the next two centuries.
+In 1771 the British were allowed to restore their base, but the ultimate question of sovereignty was not addressed – which would lead to several future conflicts over the next two centuries.

-Finally, in 1806-7 the British made a concerted attempt to seize control of the wealthy Río de la Plata from Spain, with the aim of establishing a British colony there.
+Finally, from 1806 to 1807 the British made a concerted attempt to seize control of the Río de la Plata region from the Spanish Empire, believing that the local population would rise up and support them.
 The invasions were in two phases.
-A detachment from the British Army occupied Buenos Aires for 46 days in 1806 before being expelled.
-In 1807, a second force occupied Montevideo, following the battle of Montevideo, remaining for several months, and a third force made a second attempt to take Buenos Aires.
-After several days of street-fighting against the local militia and Spanish colonial army, in which half of the British forces in Buenos Aires were killed or wounded, the British were forced to withdraw.
-The resistance of the local people and their active participation in the defence, with only a little direct support from the Spanish Kingdom, were important steps toward the later wars of independence.
+A British expeditionary force occupied Buenos Aires for 46 days in 1806 before being expelled.
+In 1807, a second British force occupied Montevideo, following their victory at the battle of Montevideo, remaining there for several months, and a third force made a second attempt to take Buenos Aires.
+After several days of street-fighting against colonial regulars and militia forces, in which a significant portion of the British forces in Buenos Aires were either killed or wounded, the British were forced to withdraw.
+The resistance of the local people and their active participation in the defence, with only a little direct support from the Spanish Kingdom, were important steps toward the subsequent wars of independence.